NBS logo

 Spence recommends that businesses prioritize three areas related to internal stakeholders:

 You may want to look to national and international social sustainability standards, such as ISO 26000 and the GRI Standards.
-These can provide you with guidance on implementation and specific metrics.
+These can provide you with guidance on implementation and specific social sustainability metrics.

-2. Act with outside stakeholders: in community and society
+2. Act with outside stakeholders: community and society

 In communities, companies often seek to be “good neighbours”: cleaning up after themselves, looking after others in crisis, and contributing to general economic prosperity.
 For example, local football team the Montreal Alouettes worked with neighbors to address concerns over stadium expansion.
 NBS’s Community Engagement Workbook can provide a guide for this kind of effective collaboration.